The Brand Continuum

 Stay until you’re certain interpretation is keeping pace.
 Only move if comprehension is strengthening.

 Dynamic can’t be maintained.
 And it can’t be accelerated without breaking.
-Leaders often mistake Dynamic for high performance, but it is an overload state.
+Leaders often mistake Dynamic for high performance, but it’s an overload state.
 The only safe move is to reduce activation and rebuild interpretive capacity.
+I explain how to reduce activation here.

 Leadership rule: